/> --facebook verification-- Canola oil vs Olive oil in chimichurri – Pablo Kim’s Chimichurri

 The health argument:

-We are going to tell you that we are experts in oil extraction.
-We are not, but we do hear what our customers tell us, and we try to find something that works.
+I am not going to tell you that I am an expert in oil extraction.
+I am not, but I do hear what our customers tell me, and we try to find alternative options that work.
 With said, we have found that olive oil is considered "healthy" because it is mechanically extracted from olives, and there are essentially no other chemicals used (although the crushed olives are heated to remove the oil) and the run through a centrifuge to separate the oil from the pulp.

 On the other hand, the prevailing argument that we hear is that Canola oil is "unhealthy" because it is extracted using a solvent called hexane according to this Harvard article.(and confirmed with a 2nd source from the National Library of Medicine